Ski Sled for Camping Trips Nov09

 6.the size of your packed dry bag is going to make it a tough pull if that is the real size of the load you are planning on puling.
 They do pull better if there is less bulk on the sled.

-- Okay - I also have a 30 L drybag - maybe that would be better.
-Probably makes more sense to have each person have a smaller bag/sled than to try carry all the group gear in one large heavy and bulky bag.
+– Okay – Picture is a 50L drybag – I also have a 30 L drybag – ( works better).
+Makes more sense to have each person have a smaller bag/sled than to try carry all the group gear in one large heavy and bulky bag.